jennaboooya/mrsbooooyaart/README.md

     <!-- About Section -->
     <section id="about">
         <h2>About Me</h2>
-        <p>Hi, I'm [Your Name], the artist behind mrsboooyaart.
+        <p>Hi, I'm [Jenna], the artist behind mrsboooyaart.
 My journey started with a love for creating vibrant designs that could be held in your hand or displayed on your wall.
 I specialize in designing posters and keychains, each with a unique twist.
 Thanks for exploring my art!</p>
         <p>Poster prices range from $5 to $20 and keychains range from $5 to $10 depending on design complexity.</p>
     </section>